Preparing to Remove Jannet's Tumor

 Dr. Hoffman Prepares to Remove Tumor to Help Young Girl Smile Again

 Jannet Sylva is a 12-year-old girl who just arrived from Gambia.
 Jannet had a severe facial deformity from a benign tumor of the mandible that has changed her entire facial appearance.
-Although this tumor is benign (non cancer) and could have easily been treated when she was younger at first diagnosis, it was left untreated, and now it has become impossible to treat in her home country.
+Although this tumor is benign (non-cancerous) and could have easily been treated when she was younger at first diagnosis, it was left untreated, and now it has become impossible to treat in her home country.
 The tumor has changed the size of her face and at least tripled the size of her mandible or lower jaw.
 It has caused such a deformity that she walks around with a scarf around her face and has been reluctant to go to school or engage with friends.

 This girl will undergo a major surgical removal of the tumor and with immediate reconstruction of her lower jaw by a team of multi-specialists at Staten Island University Hospital.